 J: And that parting piece of guidance.

-N: My quote that I actually gave my employees in my pep talk this week is if you’re not improving something every day, then you’re not doing your job correctly.
+N: My quote that I actually gave workers in my pep talk this week is if you’re not improving something every day, then you’re not performing your role correctly.
 Don’t be the kind of person that just listens to the orders and just does the same repetitive stuff every day.
 Something needs to get improved one day to the next day.

 J: Fire Nation, you’re the average of the 5 people you spend the most time with.
 And you’ve been hanging out with NH and JLD today so keep up the heat.
 Head over to eofire.com just type Nathan in the search bar and a page will pop out showing everything that we talked about today.
 The book, the resources, all the links and of course go directly to Nathan at freeeup.com or email him directly, firstname.lastname@example.org.
 And remember there’s 3 Es in the word Freee.
 Check him out there.